Policy Evaluation for Temporal and/or Spatial Dependent Experiments: Discussion

+\change{In this study, driven by the need for policy evaluation in technological companies, we thoroughly examine AB testing for temporal and/or spatial dependent experiments, particularly in scenarios characterized by weak signals, (spatio)-temporal random effects, and intricate interference structures.
+Our approach offers two key benefits.
+Firstly, it accommodates the switchback design, which can significantly enhance testing power.
+As explained earlier, by applying diverse treatments to neighboring time points, we can potentially offset the impact of random effects at these times, resulting in more efficient estimations of treatment effects.
+Secondly, we break down the ATE into its DE and IE components.
+We then advocate for testing these effects separately.
+This separation aids decision-makers in gaining a clearer understanding of how different policies function and in devising more effective strategies and designs.
+Further details can be found in Section \ref{sec:decomp} of the supplementary document. }

-There are several important topics for future investigation.
-First, we will include the random effects in the state regression model of L-TVCDP \eqref{model:TVCM DE}.
-Due to the potential dependencies between these random effects, past and future features are no longer conditionally independent, leading to the violation of the Markov assumption.
-In this case, our L-TVCDP is no longer MDP, but it corresponds to a special case of partially observable MDP \citep[POMDP, see e.g.,][]{sutton2018reinforcement} due to unobserved random effects.
-Directly applying existing OPE methods and our proposal developed in Section \ref{sec:po_mdp} would yield biased policy value estimators.
-As detailed in Section \ref{sec:endogeneity} of the supplementary document, we outline two approaches to remove the endogeneity bias.
-Second, we will consider the large number of state variables.
-However, in the ride-sharing platforms, it is reasonable that the dimension of state variables is fixed, since the market feature is usually two-dimensional containing the number of call orders and the number of available drivers.
-We outline some extensions to high-dimensional settings in Section \ref{subsec:highd} of the supplementary document.
-Third, the interference structure considered in this work is general but simple.
-It would be interesting to consider more complex-structural interference across space and time.
-Finally, statistical inference for deep neural networks remains an open problem.
-This would be a meaningful work that can pave the way of using deep learning in causal inference which we leave as the future work. }
+There are several intriguing avenues for future research. \change{ Firstly, considering Assumptions 1 and 2, it's worth exploring scenarios where errors in the state regression model are not necessarily independent over time.
+This can be achieved by incorporating random effects into the state regression model, allowing for correlated errors over time.
+However, this introduces dependencies between these random effects, which in turn affects the conditional independence of past and future features.
+Consequently, the Markov assumption is violated, and applying existing OPE methods and our proposal from Section \ref{sec:po_mdp} directly would result in biased policy value estimations.
+In Section \ref{sec:endogeneity} of the supplementary document, we present two approaches to mitigate this endogeneity bias.
+Secondly, we can delve into situations involving a large number of state variables.
+However, in ride-sharing platforms, it's reasonable to assume that the dimension of state variables is fixed.
+This typically involves a two-dimensional market feature, encompassing the number of call orders and the number of available drivers.
+We outline potential extensions to high-dimensional settings in Section \ref{subsec:highd} of the supplementary document.
+Thirdly, while the interference structure examined in this work is general, it remains relatively simple.
+It would be intriguing to explore more complex structural interferences across both space and time.
+Lastly, addressing statistical inference for deep neural networks remains an open challenge.
+This could represent a significant step toward incorporating deep learning into causal inference, offering promising directions for future research. }